Wangaaypuwan: Ethnonym

 The tribal ethnonym derives from their word for "no", variously transcribed worjai, wonghi or wangaay.

 Language

 They spoke a distinct dialect of the Ngiyambaa language.
 The last known speaker was a woman called "Old Nanny", from whom a list of sixty words was collected.
 She died sometime around 1914.

-Like other Ngiyampaa people such as the Weilwan, they also referred to themselves according to their home country.
+Like other Ngiyampaa people such as the Wayilwan, they also referred to themselves according to their home country.

 Country

 According to anthropologist Norman Tindale, the Wangaaypuwans' traditional lands extended over some 27,000 mi2 of territory, taking in the headwaters of the Bogan River, the Tiger's Camp and Boggy Cowal creeks.
 Their area encompassed Trida, Narromine, Nyngan, Girilambone, Cobar, and Gilgunnia.
 The western boundary lay around Ivanhoe and near the Neckarboo Range.
 Their southern borders ran to Trundle.
-When severe drought struck they were known to venture into Wiradjuri land, to their west, on the Lachlan River and Little Billabong Creek.
+When severe drought struck they were known to venture into Wiradjuri land, to their west, on the Lachlan River and Little Billabong Creek..